Nanorana rarica: Description

+eyes, nares, and developing opercula.
+The mouth opening, including the upper and lower jaw sheath, is completely black.

 Habitat and conservation

 The habitat and ecological requirements of this species are poorly known.
 It is known from the Lake Rara at an elevation of about 3000 m above sea level, and is associated with tropical montane forest.
+One specimen was found along the outlet stream called Nijar Khola that runs slowly through the Majghatta, Murma village which is the closest settlement to the National Park.
 Threats to this species are not known.
-In addition to the Rara National Park, it might also occur in the Chitwan National Park.